GoogleChrome/web.dev/src/site/content/en/blog/codelab-signin-form/index.md

 {% endAside %}

-## And finally...
+## And finally…

-We won't show them here, but three crucial features are still missing:
+We won't show them here, but three crucial signin form features are still missing:

-* Make it easy for users to reset their password: add a **Forgot your password?** link.
+* **Forgot your password?** link: make it easy for users to reset their password.

-* Link to your Terms of Service and privacy policy documents: make it clear to users from the start how you safeguard their data.
+* Links to your Terms of Service and privacy policy documents: make it clear to users from the start how you safeguard their data.

-* Include the logo and name of your company or organization on your signin pages, and make sure that visual styles match the rest of your site.
+* The logo and name of your company or organization: include these and make sure that visual styles match the rest of your site.
 This may sound obvious, but many sites present users with forms that don't feel like they belong to the same site.